Symplectic Frieze Patterns: Cluster algebras

 A \textit{bipartite} quiver is such that the vertices can be colored in two colors so that vertices of the same color are not connected by any arrow.
-For instance, the quive \eqref{prodquiv} is bipartite.
+For instance, the quiver~\eqref{prodquiv} is bipartite.

 Let $\Qc$ be a bipartite quiver.
-Following Fomin-Zelevinsky \cite{FZ4}, consider the iterated mutations
+Following Fomin--Zelevinsky \cite{FZ4}, consider the iterated mutations